 LAWEN is a booster organization supporting the Louisiana water economy

-The Louisiana Water Economy Network is a nonpartisan, multidisciplinary social innovation network.
+The Louisiana Water Economy Network is a nonpartisan, multidisciplinary social innovation network operated by the nonprofit Adaptation Institute.
 We network to discover, share, and nurture best practices that support integrated watershed management and build the water economy.
 We strive to be transparent, collaborative, and celebratory.

 LAWEN is rooted in an effort that began in New Orleans in 2008 when the Horizon Initiative Water Committee, inspired by the leadership of architect David Waggonner and the Dutch Dialogues, formed to support and promote a more holistic, integrated approach to working and living with water.